Hong Kong leader says expects city to record negative growth in 2019

 Lam was speaking two days after Financial Secretary Paul Chan said Hong Kong has fallen into recession and was unlikely to achieve any growth this year.

-The protests, which have evolved into calls for greater democracy, escalated in June, plunging the city into its biggest political crisis in decades and posing the gravest popular challenge to Chinese leader Xi Jinping since he came to power.
+The protests, which started over a now-withdrawn extradition bill that would have allowed suspects to be sent to mainland China for trial, have evolved into calls for greater democracy and plunged the city into its biggest political crisis in decades.
+They have also taken a heavy toll on the economy.

+“Our current assessment is that the full year of 2019 will likely show negative growth, which means we won’t be able to achieve the already revised down positive growth of 0-1%,” Lam said.
+“The situation is very grim”.

+A preliminary estimate for third-quarter GDP on Thursday is expected to show two successive quarters of contraction - the technical definition of a recession.

 Beijing-backed Lam said the government would announce fresh measures to boost the economy once unrest in the Chinese-ruled city settles.
 She did not elaborate.